erikAlon/Map-Suite/spider_router.md

 - Email author is: TrafficAlert@HoustonTranStar.org
 - Email signature links
 - If text is within string length count, the footer contains an unsubscribe link

-### Workflow

-1. Raw mail to json
-2. Process json into map plotting details
-3. Refresh map with details

 # Developer Questions: